 Take Shelter in a Museum

 For a relatively small city, Riga has a wealth of world-class museums.
-The Riga Bourse is a fine arts museum featuring a beautiful collection of European and Asian paintings and porcelain.
-The Museum of the History of Riga and Navigation may sound less than thrilling, but the exhibits are surprisingly engaging, particularly those on Peter the Great and Art Nouveau.
-Both museums are housed in stunning heritage buildings in Riga’s Old Town.
-The architecture alone is worth the price of admission!
+The Museum of the History of Riga and Navigation may sound less than thrilling, but the exhibits are surprisingly engaging, particularly those on Peter the Great and the city’s Art Nouveau movement.
+I could easily spend half a day here.
+Another great option is the Riga Bourse, which holds Latvia’s extensive collection of foreign art.
+(Bonus tip: there is a unique view of the Dome Square Christmas Market from a top-floor window.)
+Both museums are housed in stunning heritage buildings and the architecture alone is worth the price of admission!
+Check out my complete museum guide for more options.

 Give Ice Skating a Whirl